github/opensource.guide/_articles/best-practices.md

 If you're receiving too many low-quality contributions, require that contributors do a bit of work beforehand, for example:

-* Fill out a issue or PR template/checklist
+* Fill out an issue or PR template/checklist
 * Open an issue before submitting a PR

 If they don't follow your rules, close the issue immediately and point to your documentation.